instantOS/instantos.github.io/repoinfo.md

 ### [snap-dummy](https://github.com/instantOS/snap-dummy)

-instantOS doesn't ship with enabled snap support.
+instantOS doesn't ship with pre-enabled snap support.
 This tells you not to use them because they're resource heavy, unstable and unsafe
 (loads of proprietary low quality applications with no review process